Struct libloading::os::unix::Library [−][src]

 Unload the library.

-This method might be a no-op, depending on the flags with which the Library
+This method might be a no-op, depending on the flags with which the Library was opened,

 what library was opened or other platform specifics.